 Errors in Documentation

 Errors in documentation frequently occur during title transfers.
-Missing signatures, incorrect names, or incomplete forms can lead to processing delays.
+Missing signatures, incorrect names, or incomplete forms can delay processing.
 Buyers and sellers must ensure accuracy in all submitted paperwork, especially the original title and bill of sale.
 Double-checking documents before submission reduces potential issues and contributes to a smoother transfer process.
-A systematic approach helps mitigate these problems—collect all required documents, review for completeness, and follow the instructions precisely.
+A systematic approach helps mitigate these problems—collect all required documents, review them for completeness, and follow the instructions precisely.

 Important Considerations